minhthangbk/ztachip/README.md

 ./build/quant ZTA Q4 SmolLM2-135M-Instruct.gguf SMOLLM2.ZUF
 ```

-- Copy SMOLLM2.ZUF to a Micro-SSD card and plug the card to Micro-SSD card slot of the dev-kit.
+- SMOLLM2.ZUF will be transfered from PC to FPGA board over Ethernet.
+A TFTP server is required to run on a PC that is connecting to the ArtyBoard by Ethernet.
+PC Ethernet interface is expected to be configured with an ip address=10.10.10.10

 # FPGA build procedure